fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 Run a query as a live query to get answers for all of your online hosts.

-> Offline won’t respond to a live query because they may be shut down, asleep, or not connected to the internet.
+> Offline hosts won’t respond to a live query because they may be shut down, asleep, or not connected to the internet.

 How to run a query: